 When it comes to Wi-Fi 6 routers that we've tested and reviewed, the Asus ROG Rapture GT-AX11000 stands out as one of the best, delivering excellent performance and packaging that expanded capability alongside gaming-oriented features that will delight both the gamers and non-gamers in your house.

 The GT-AX11000 has a larger design, bristling with eight swiveling antennas.
 But inside that larger footprint, the router offers plenty of connectivity, with four downstream Gigabit LAN ports, a single 2.5G Base T Ethernet connection, and two USB 3.0 ports.
 Wireless capability is even better, with performance that actually improved at longer distances, super low latency and massive 10.8Gbps of maximum throughput.
-Combine all of this with customization tools and gaming optimizations, and it's the best gaming device we've seen in the new breed of Wi-Fi 6 routers.
+Combine all of this with customization tools and gaming optimizations, and it's still one of the best gaming devices we've seen in the new breed of Wi-Fi 6 routers.

 Read our full Asus ROG Rapture GT-AX11000 review.